Jack-0/go-logpoint/readme.md

 # Go Logpoint

-A very simple wrapper library for the Logpoint API.
+A very simple wrapper library for the Logpoint API which does not utilise third-party packages.

 ## Usage